 The fact that you have searched for me and my art work in such great numbers after my glowing murals went viral has pushed me into a sort of creative frenzy.
 I have tried to find a solution for every single one of you and so I set up my greatest challenge I ever did in my life - to produce my glowing artworks fast and effective enough for all of you around the world.

 As you might have noticed, I have not given too much signal of life about myself in the past 2 years, because I have been working awfully hard trying to make my art available for everyone.
 It is time.
-It is going to be realized in the form of a Kickstarter campaign - if this means anything to you...
+It is going to be realised in the form of a Kickstarter campaign for glowing galaxy murals.

 It has been a very hard time for me in even my private life and I am looking forward to recover from it.
 The people who have not forgotten me completely are all very far away, and busy with their own lives.
 Many of you saw me constantly trying to live from my art but I never really had much success doing it.
 So, in hindsight it is clear I could have done better, but it was probably necessary for me to learn that it cannot always go my way and something better and bigger is waiting for me.
 I had to learn many things, because I was not able to afford the help of professionals.